karenbennis/Election_Analysis/README.md

     * Diana DeGette
     * Raymon Anthony Doane
 * The candidate results were:
-    * Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes
+    * Charles Casper Stockham received 23.0% of the vote and 85,213 number of votes.
-    * Diana DeGette received 73.8% of the vote and 272,892 number of votes
+    * Diana DeGette received 73.8% of the vote and 272,892 number of votes.
     * Raymon Anthony Doane recieved 3.1% of the vote and 11,606 number of votes.
 * The winner of the election was Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.